 - If it’s still thick or goopy, add more water.

 - Other oils.
-Various people have preferences for lots of different oils, depending on their hair types and what they’re looking for: extra virgin olive oil, almond oil, etc. You may need to do some research or trial and error to find what works for you.
+Various people have preferences for lots of different oils, depending on their hair types and what they’re looking for: olive oil (doesn’t need to be extra virgin), almond oil, etc. You may need to do some research or trial and error to find what works for you.

 - Glycerin.
 Vegetable glycerin can also break the goop down, and again, it takes very little.

-- Aloe Vera [from a commenter].
+- Aloe Vera.
 You can also add aloe vera gel, which is a great hair conditioner, to your mixture.